| Metacarpophalangeal Arthroplasty in Rheumatoid Arthritis Philip E. Blazar MD

 disease and tend to involve a circumferential margin around

+the base of the phalanx10.
 The capsular laxity of the MP joints that allows radial-ulnar

 deviation and flexion-extension motion makes subluxation/